rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 ---

-As currently designed, this RFC uses `arbitrary_safe_types` to give method-like semantics to a `NonNull` raw pointer.
+As currently designed, this RFC uses `arbitrary_self_types` to give method-like semantics to a `NonNull` raw pointer.
 This seems necessary to get reasonable ergonomics with an atomics-like wrapper type approach.
 However, it could also be argued that a `VolatileXyz::store(ptr, data, ordering)` style of API would work